rsspdc/checklists/checklists/pipelines.md

 - [ ] Pipeline is distributed in appropriate format(s)
 	- [ ]  	🥉Bronze *(easy)*: Pipeline is in a software forge (such as [GitHub](https://github.com/) or [Codeberg](https://codeberg.org/)) in a standard package format so that it can be run with the pipeline manager's standard tooling.
-	- [ ]  	🥈Silver *(easy)*: The software environment(s) needed by each step in your pipeline are defined so that they can be installed automatically using a suitable package / environment mangement tool.
+	- [ ]  	🥈Silver *(easy)*: The software environment(s) needed by each step in your pipeline are defined so that they can be installed automatically using a suitable package / environment management tool.
-	- [ ]  	🥇Gold *(intermediate)*: Pipeline is in a reposity of workflows and piplines such as [workflowhub](https://workflowhub.eu) (can be pre-release in nf-core).
+	- [ ]  	🥇Gold *(intermediate)*: Pipeline is in a repository of workflows and pipelines such as [workflowhub](https://workflowhub.eu) (can be pre-release in nf-core).
 	- [ ]  	🏆Platinum *(intermediate)*: Pipeline is in a curated package repository where it has undergone review and testing such as [nf-core](https://nf-co.re/).

 <details>